 The surviving spouse of a member of the US armed services who is killed in action is allowed a total (100 percent) property tax exemption on his or her residence if the surviving spouse has not remarried since the death of the armed services member.

 The eligible surviving spouse of a first responder killed in the line of duty is allowed a total (100 percent) property tax exemption on his or her residence if the surviving spouse has not remarried since the death of the first responder.

 You must use the District's application form. <Click Here> to print a homestead exemption application form.

 Exemption applications, other than the over-65 homestead exemption, must be filed between January 1 and May 1 of each tax year.
 The over-65 homestead exemption can be filed once you turn 65 years of age.
 Once an application is granted, you do not need to file again unless requested by the District.
 Be sure to include a copy of your driver's license or state-issued personal identification card with your application.
 Provide all the information and the documentation request.
 For example, if you are claiming an Over-65 or Disability Homestead, you need to show proof of age or disability.

-You may file late for a homestead exemption and a disabled veteran's exemption up to one year after the date taxes would become delinquent.
+You may file late for a homestead exemption up to two years after the date the taxes would become delinquent and a disabled veteran's exemption up to five years after the date taxes would become delinquent.
 You will receive a new tax statement with a lower amount or a refund if you have already paid your taxes.